-It is also used for chapter and section references and to introduce important remarks.
+It is also used for chapter and section references, and to introduce important remarks.

 - For menu items hierarchy, the ">" symbol is used.
-"File > Open" is equivalent to "the Open item in the File menu". - A shortcut (shortkey) is one or several keys pressed together.
+A record File > Open is equivalent to "the Open item under the File menu". - A shortcut (shortkey) is one or several keys that are pressed together.
 Cmd-S means you should hold down the Command key while pressing the S key, then release them. - Ctrl-click is a click holding the Ctrl key down.
 Right-click is a click by the right button of a two-button mouse.
-Both actions are equivalent. - The context (contextual or shortcut) menu is a pop-up menu that contains options that vary depending on the object (image, text, etc.) you have clicked on.
-To open the context menu, right-click or Ctrl-click on an object.
+Both actions are equivalent. - Context (contextual or shortcut) menu is a pop-up menu that contains options that vary depending on the object (image, text, etc.) you have clicked on.
+To open the context menu, right-click or Ctrl-click on the object.